-If the cancer has spread, the surgeon removes as much cancer as possible.
+Surgery may also be needed if the cancer has spread.
+The surgeon removes as much cancer as possible from other areas of the body.
 This is called “debulking” surgery.

 If you have early Stage I ovarian cancer, the extent of surgery may depend on whether you want to get pregnant and have children.
 Some women with very early ovarian cancer may decide with their doctor to have only one ovary, one fallopian tube, and the omentum removed.

 Chemotherapy uses anticancer drugs to kill cancer cells.
-Most women have chemotherapy for ovarian cancer after surgery.
-Some women have chemotherapy before surgery.
+Most women have chemotherapy for ovarian cancer after surgery (adjuvant chemotherapy).
+Some women have chemotherapy before surgery (neoadjuvant chemotherapy).

 Usually, more than one drug is given.
 Drugs for ovarian cancer can be given in different ways: